tompave/RailsBase16-builder/README.md

 This fork focusses on supporting the **Ruby** syntax and the **Ruby on Rails** framework (e.g. ERB views).
 It adds a more fine-grained syntax highlighting for specific elements of the Ruby language, but it only supports color schemes for **SublimeText** and **TextMate**.

-The [original base16](https://github.com/chriskempson/base16), on the other hand, is (also) an awesome and flexible system to quickly create color schemes for a variety of editors, IDEs, terminals, browser tools and code parsers.
+The [original base16](https://github.com/chriskempson/base16), on the other hand, is also an awesome and flexible system to quickly create color schemes for a variety of editors, IDEs, terminals, browser tools and code parsers.
 Check out the original repo, as it features dynamic examples and documentation on the templates.

 ## Improved syntax highlighting

 * Symbols
     * Symbols and Strings use different colors.
-    * the colon uses the default punctuation color, like the variable qualifiers (`@`, `$`).
+    * the colon uses the default punctuation color, like variable qualifiers (`@`, `$`).

 ![symbols](https://github.com/tompave/RailsBase16-builder/raw/master/images/symbols.jpg)